tocalabs/toca-docs/src/reporting/reporting.md

 - Open workflow - Opens the workflow designer in a separate tab.
 - Open project - Opens the project that the workflow belongs to in a separate tab.
 - Rerun job - This will rerun the job with the exact same inputs etc as it was previously run.
+- Open rerun - This will open the report of a job's rerun.
+(Hidden by default - Show by using the 'Show rerun info' found in the ⋮ menu at the top right of the page)

 **Queries** -  The jobs which appear in the jobs page are those which adhere to the current query.
 This query can be seen by pressing the query button in the top right hand corner.
 The query fields are as such:
 - Field - A selection of categories to filter on, many of which are represented via the columns in the jobs page.